turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 ## Getting Started with The Monsterporium

-The Monsterporium is a student project written by students in our gSchool course for their [StoreEngine project assignment](http://tutorials.jumpstartlab.com/projects/store_engine.html).
+The Monsterporium is a student project written for their StoreEngine project assignment, which you probably know as [Dinner Dash](http://tutorials.jumpstartlab.com/projects/dinner_dash.html).
 It's an online store that supports listing products and placing orders.
 Along the way it sends a few emails.

 ### Where Emails Come From